Pedagogical models and approaches

 Flipped learning

-Flipped learning transforms the entire learning culture, from the teachers to the learning events.
+Flipped learning transforms the entire learning culture, from the role of the teacher to the structure of learning events.
 The learning process often proceeds at the student’s own pace and independently.
-The teacher does not control learning by ensuring that the required assignments have been completed, for example.
-This will also lead to a situation where not all students may learn everything.
+For example, the teacher does not control learning by checking whether required assignments have been completed.
+This approach can lead to situations where not all students learn everything.

 Flipped learning is often confused with the pedagogical model of the flipped classroom.
-The flipped classroom, however, is a more recent teaching method.
-It refers more to a technical change.
-The model was born from making teaching videos and offering them to students online.
+However, the flipped classroom is a more recent teaching method and refers primarily to a technical change.
+The model originated from the practice of creating teaching videos and making them available to students online.

 Bergmann & Sams (2015).
 Flipped learning for math instruction.
 International society for Technology in Education.